cmawhorter/fancy/README.md

       // whitelist of types of files that will be served/built in asset directories "assets": "png,gif,jpg",

+      // restrictions to place on certain content.  useful if combining multiple
+      // data sources into single site
+      // path is relative to content data directory (which is ./content/data by default) "mount": {
+        // example: forces properties of all data in ./content/data/blog/ to match "blog": {
+          // both key and value can be regex
+          // this example forces all pages in blog to have a route that starts with /blog/ "route": "^/blog/.*",

+          // either the author or title must be at least 10 chars long, if they exist "(author|title)": "^(.{10,}|.{0})$",

+          // negation match. body cannot contain any links to outside pages
+          // note: this is only an example and should NOT be used as a
+          // security mechanism!
+          "body": "!<a[^>]+?href=\"http:[^\"]+?\""
+        },
+      }
     },

     // import env variables and make available to theme (whitelist)